 The Customs Bill will establish a system of UK trade preferences to enable the UK to provide support to eligible developing countries, by means of preferential duties which are lower than the applicable rate in the customs tariff, possibly subject to specified conditions being met.

 The Customs Bill will further enable quota arrangements, by enabling separate provisions to be made for the amount of import duty applicable to goods which are subject to quota arrangements made by the UK government with a government of a non-UK country or territory.

 The Customs Bill makes important changes to the VAT regime by amending the existing VAT legislation so as to replace the reference to charging VAT on the acquisition in the UK of goods from EU member states by the principle of VAT being charged on all imports from outside the UK.
 The Bill enables the HMRC Commissioners to introduce, by regulations, an excise duty regime applicable to non-UK persons in respect of the sending of goods to the UK by post.
-It is notable that the Bill's provisions concerning VAT and excise duty state that any directly applicable EU law to be retained in domestic law under the EU Withdrawal Bill relating to VAT or excise duty, respectively, is disapplied.
+It is notable that the Bill's provisions concerning VAT and excise duty state that any directly applicable EU law to be retained in domestic law under the European Union (Withdrawal) Act 2018 relating to VAT or excise duty, respectively, is disapplied.
 Such matters are now to be dealt with under the domestic legislation resulting from the Customs Bill.